Indexing Co vs Goldsky

 When to Use What

-Use Indexing Co if you want a unified pipeline model with TypeScript transforms, single-definition multi-chain pipelines, or need to combine contract events with wallet/block/transaction data in one pipeline.
+You want a unified pipeline model with TypeScript transforms, single-definition multi-chain pipelines, or need to combine contract events with wallet/block/transaction data in one pipeline.